 DEFF was notified that the reports were sent to the organs of state listed above to request their comment.
 Proof of notifications will be provided to DEFF in the Final BAR.

-Stakeholders will be afforded a 30-day comment period, ending on 28 September 2019.
+Stakeholders were provided with a 30-day comment period until 30 October 2019.